facebookresearch/habitat-lab/README.md

 ## Installation

-1. Clone the github repository and install using the commands below.
+1. Clone the github repository and install habitat-api using the commands below.
 Note that python>=3.6 is required for working with habitat-api.
 All the development and testing was done using python3.6.
 Please use 3.6 to avoid possible issues.
 ```bash
 cd habitat-api
 pip install -e .